gitbls/pistrong/README.md

 * `sudo systemctl stop strongswan` - Stop the strongswan service
 * `sudo pistrong deleteca` - Deletes Everything
 * If things are **really confused**, you can go even further and do:
-    * `sudo pistrong config --list > ~/old-pistrong-config.txt &mdash;Save the old settings for reference
+    * `sudo pistrong config --list > ~/old-pistrong-config.txt` &mdash; Save the old settings for reference
-    * `sudo rm -f /etc/swanctl/pistrong/pistrongdb.json` &mdash;Deletes the pistrong database, which pistrong will recreate as needed.
+    * `sudo rm -f /etc/swanctl/pistrong/pistrongdb.json` &mdash; Deletes the pistrong database, which pistrong will recreate as needed.
 * `sudo makeMyCA` - Create a new CA. Use this, or your own script, as desired.
 *  Add new users or devices to the CA